-- 4.1 Clean and store tools in line with safe working practice. - 4.2 Leave work area clean and free form debris. - 4.3 Dispose of/ recycle waste as appropriate.
-Teaching Strategies and Learning Activities
+- 4.1 Clean and store tools in line with safe working practice. - 4.2 Leave work area clean and free from debris. - 4.3 Dispose of/ recycle waste as appropriate.

 Centres should adopt a delivery approach which supports the development of their particular learners.
 The aims and aspirations of all learners, including those with identified special needs, including learning difficulties/disabilities, should be considered and appropriate support mechanisms put in place.